-Ground penetrating radar (GPR) is an electromagnetic investigation method.
-It is the technique that employs radio waves to map structures and features buried in the ground.
+This technology employs radio waves to map structures and features buried in the ground or encased within concrete.
 It provides a profile of subsurface features, which can be used to determine the location of buried objects.

 How does it work?